-44 For more information about SDoH, see CHBRP's publication Incorporating Relevant Social Determinants of Health Into CHBRP Benefit Mandate Analyses at
+52 For more information about SDOH, see CHBRP's publication Incorporating Relevant Social Determinants of Health Into CHBRP Benefit Mandate Analyses at

-In the long term, CHBRP estimates that AB 2203 would improve disparities related to income for some enrollees who have cost-related barriers to insulin use.
+In the long term, CHBRP estimates that AB 97 could improve disparities related to income for some enrollees who have cost-related barriers to insulin use and experience a substantial decrease in cost sharing for insulin.
 CHBRP is unable to estimate reductions in existing disparities.
-However, because the prevalence of diabetes is higher for African Americans than for whites, and there is evidence that cost-related medication nonadherence is also more associated with African Americans, it is possible that this disparity may be reduced for the population AB 2203 impacts.
+However, because the prevalence of diabetes is higher for Blacks than for Whites, and there is evidence that cost-related medication nonadherence is also more associated with Blacks, it is possible that this disparity may be reduced for the population AB 97 impacts.